MarilenaRoque/ToDoList/README.md

 <h1 align="center">To-do List</h1>

+⚠️ I am allowed by Microverse to make this Project Solo ⚠️

 > A Javascript Web Application to manage your list of tasks.
-Applying concepts about OOP and Functional Programming.
+Applying concepts about OOP, ES6 resources and Functional Programming.

 ### You can access a Live Demo [HERE]()